omarabdiwali/cellular-automaton/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`).
 5. Open a Pull Request.

-Bug reports (e.g., WebGPU errors, mobile issues) and feature requests (e.g., more rules) are welcome!
+Bug reports (e.g. WebGPU errors, mobile issues) and feature requests (e.g. more rules) are welcome!
 Include browser/version, steps to reproduce, and screenshots.

 ## Acknowledgments

-- Inspired by [Acerola](https://www.youtube.com/watch?v=I1JBiZrZ_XM), Conway's Game of Life, and cellular automata theory
+- Inspired by [Acerola](https://www.youtube.com/watch?v=I1JBiZrZ_XM), Conway's Game of Life, and cellular automata theory.
 - WebGPU examples from Mozilla Developer Network (MDN) and WebGPU spec.
 - Built with love using React, TypeScript, and WebGPU.